-Meanwhile, disgruntled KB Home (an Accredited Partner) buyers complain of faulty construction, failure to provide customer service, miscalculated or ignored escrow charges, and contracts that deny buyers their rights to lodge complaints or sue.
+Meanwhile, disgruntled KB Home (an Authorized Partner) buyers complain of faulty construction, failure to provide customer service, miscalculated or ignored escrow charges, and contracts that deny buyers their rights to lodge complaints or sue.

 KB Homes Suck contains video clips of families touring their homes, showing mold on the walls, poorly built doors, leaky roofs, and water damage.
 One young Texan woman compares the quality of her new house to a "box of crackers."